Incentive-compatible public transportation fares with random inspection: Application: the Washington DC Metro

 \subsection{DC prices under proof-of-payment system}

-We would like to simulate a counterfactual in which the DC metro switches to under proof-of-payment with random inspection but keeps the 2019 prices.
+We next simulate a counterfactual in which the DC Metro switches to a proof-of-payment system with random inspection but keeps the 2019 prices.
 In other words, the authority changes the enforcement method but does not adapt the pricing to consider the incentives that they induce.
-The difference between these simulations and the 2019 revenue values can be seen as the impact that an evaluation of the agents' incentives has on the design of prices for public transport under random inspections.
+The difference between these simulations and the 2019 revenue values can be seen as the impact that an evaluation of rider incentives has on the design of prices for public transport under random inspections.

-The simulation exercise we ran considered both the fact that there might be different paths between an origin and destination, but also the possibility of buying tickets that cover only part of the trip.
-For example, consider a passenger traveling from stations $a$ to $z$.
-Moreover, suppose that there are two paths between these two stations: $a\to b\to z$ and $a\to c\to d\to z$.
-While incentive-compatible prices guarantee that the passenger will choose one of the two paths and pay a full ticket, there are many possibilities to consider when prices are not incentive-compatible.
-For instance, the passenger could choose to take the longer path $a\to c\to d\to z$ but only buy the ticket for the segment $(c,d)$, and ``take the risk'' from $a$ to $c$ and from $d$ to $z$ without a valid ticket.
-In our simulation, the passengers consider all the possible alternatives of paths and ticket purchases.

-The values of $\alpha$ that we use are the ones used before, which guarantee that incentive-compatible prices yield the same revenue as the one obtained with 2019 prices.
-More specifically, let $P^{DC}_{(a,b)}$ be the cost of the ticket, in 2019 prices, from $a$ to $b$.
-Remember that $P_{(x,y)}$, which is the incentive-compatible price, is also the expected punishment (fine) from riding the edge $(x,y)$ without paying.